Edisa Weeks / THREE RITES: Liberty

 Created by Edisa Weeks/DELIRIOUS Dances

-Connected like a puppet to objects that have informed the Black experience in America, multi-media artist Edisa Weeks alternates between black face, white face and visceral dance to dig into the foundations of Liberty in America.
+Connected like a puppet to objects that have informed the Black experience in America, multi-media artist Edisa Weeks alternates between black face, white face, storytelling and visceral dance to dig into the foundations of Liberty in America.
 As our nation grapples with confederate monuments, Black Lives Matter, fake news and economic stratification; THREE RITES: Liberty humorously and poignantly insists on a reckoning with our past and present.

 THREE RITES: Liberty is part of a trilogy on Life, Liberty and Happiness.
 THREE RITES integrates live music, dance and two visual installations to examine how life, liberty and happiness are guaranteed and pursued in America; and how these rights manifest in the body.